Mariatta/mariatta.github.io/content/posts/perks-of-python-core.md

 - 2017
 - 2024

-In 2015 and 2016 I received travel grant from the PyLadies PyCon US travel grant pool because I was not net a core dev back then.
+In 2015 and 2016 I received travel grant from the PyLadies PyCon US travel grant pool because I was not yet a core dev back then.

 In 2018, 2019, my employer back then covered my travel.